GitHubDragonFly/Node-RED_PLC_Example/README.md

 - Automated or manual process for flow lines with pythonshell nodes
 - Node-RED web browser access is generally via IP address of your device + the port (ex.
 192.168.1.17:1880)
 - Node-RED Dashboard web browser access is generally via IP address of your device + the port + ui (ex.
 192.168.1.17:1880/ui)
+- Debug nodes can be disconnected once you know that everything works

 # Usage
 - Install Node-RED, the required nodes and python3